 - To Purge

 Occasionally a dog will consume a large amount of grass in a short amount of time in an attempt to make themselves throw up.

-When our dogs have an upset stomach, gas, bloating, they’ve consumed something that they should not have or they’re dealing with a virus or bacteria and they just don’t feel well, vomiting is one way to get to get rid of something in their system that shouldn’t be there.
+When our dogs have an upset stomach, gas, bloating, they’ve consumed something that they should not have, or they’re dealing with a virus or bacteria, and they don’t feel well, vomiting is one way to get rid of something in their system that shouldn’t be there.